 Not much choice here, you got to choose between solid-core and stranded wire.
 Both have their pros/cons:

-Stranded wire are a bit more pricey but they are flexible and therefor suitable for movements.
-As they don't keep their shape you'll need a little more cable management to keep everything tidy.
+Stranded wire are a bit more pricey but they are flexible and therefor more suitable for repetitive movements.
+However, they don't keep their shape as well as solid-core so you'll need a little more cable management to keep everything tidy.
 It's also a good idea to use ferrules on them when using screw terminals to keep all the tiny wires together.

-Just make sure there are actually copper, as the cheaper copper-clad-aluminum wires will break way more easily under stress and fail over time in most connectors.
+Make sure any wire you choose to use is actually copper, as the cheaper copper-clad-aluminum wires will break way more easily under stress and fail over time in most connectors.

-Shielded cables are surrounded by a metallic mesh providing a shield against electromagnetic interferences (EMI).
-They can prevent a power cable like the output of a VFD (Variable-Frequency Drive) from emitting to much noise around it.
-In the other hand they can provide protection against EMI to a low power data line like an USB cable.
+Shielded cables are surrounded by a metallic mesh providing shielding against electromagnetic interference (EMI).
+They can prevent a power cable, like one on a VFD (Variable-Frequency Drive), from emitting to much noise that could cause issues to other wires around it.
+Shielding works best to provide protection against EMI on a lower power data line like a USB or Ethernet cable.

-In our case shielded cables are not required except if your run VFD controlled spindle CNC or high power laser tubes.
+In our case, shielded cables are not required unless you are running a VFD controlled spindle CNC or high power laser tubes.